sena-00/Windows-Fix-Update/README.md

 # Windows Fix&Update
 ![Screenshot_3](https://github.com/Lucas-Abrego-Sena/Windows-Fix-Update/assets/156020094/f380c218-7ca1-4e8d-980a-bc3f28530a80)

-This repo is intented to automatize menial tasks to find, update and fix issues that generally leads to Windows slowness and crashes.
+This script is intented to automatize menial tasks to find, update and fix issues that generally leads to Windows slowness and crashes.
 It also ensures an accepted level of perfomance for many applications used daily in the company.

 These tasks must be done bi-weekly on 12 computers.
 Running this script reduces the time for completion from 1h to 20 minutes